sunfounder/thales_kit/docs/source/what_is_included_in_this_kit.rst

-What is Included in This Kit
+What is included in this Kit
 =============================

-The following is a list of this kit, after you receive the goods, you can check the contents of the list first.
+The following is the complete list of components in this kit, and a link to each components wiki.

-Some of the components on the kit are very small and look the same, the worker may omit or send it wrong when packing.
+Some of the components on the kit are can appear very similar.
+It is recommended to compare the entire list with the contents of your kit as soon as you receive the shipment.
-Please do not hesitate to send us the picture of the kit and the names of the missing or wrong components via email.
+If there are any missing parts, please do not hesitate to send us the picture of the kit and the names of the missing or wrong components via email to: cs@sunfounder.com.

-Here is the Email: cs@sunfounder.com.

 Components List